Powerful Care for Liz and Nayeli

 By Liz, a Children’s National Hospital parent

-When I tested positive for the Zika virus, I was four months pregnant.
+When I tested positive for the Zika virus in 2017, I was four months pregnant.
 What little information was available from my obstetrician was not good.
 If the baby was infected, her brain might never develop.
 She might have a terrible heart defect.
 The statistics were ugly.
 I had no idea what to think or do.
 I felt frantic and alone.

 When I heard about the Congenital Zika Program at Children’s National Hospital, I called and left a message begging for help.